https://www.chefspencil.com

 The best way to understand durian fruit perhaps is to watch Formula 1 drivers Max Verstappen and Daniel Ricciardo trying to get into this incredibly smelly ingredient.
 Durian fruit is either loved or hated, and there’s no doubt that it’s one of the smelliest foods in the world.

-It’s super popular in Southeast Asia, where it’s actually hailed as ‘the king of fruits’, and is very high in nutrients such as magnesium, potassium, vitamin C, and vitamin B6.
+It’s super popular in Southeast Asia and the Chinese have developed an almost obsession for the fruit, where it’s actually hailed as ‘the king of fruits’.
+It is very high in nutrients such as magnesium, potassium, vitamin C, and vitamin B6.
 The fruit itself is like a spiky, incredibly tough bowling ball, so you’ll have to work extra hard to get it open.

 The fleshy interior of the durian fruit can be eaten fresh, paired with some sticky rice, or even added to sweets and candy.